PlaytikaOSS/Leaktopus/README.md

 Make sure that you are not exposing it to the world, and doing your best to **restrict access to your Leaktopus instance(s)**.

 ## Contributing
-Contributions are mostly welcome.
+Contributions are very welcomed.

-Please follow our contribution guidelines and documentation.
+Please follow our [contribution guidelines and documentation][3].
-Contributions are very welcome!
-Please see our [contribution guidelines first][3].

 [1]: <https://github.com/eth0izzle/shhgit>
 [2]: <https://github.com/trufflesecurity/trufflehog>